-Nonprofit is only service to stream all local TV channels – for free – over internet.
+Nonprofit Locast is only service to stream all local TV channels – for free – over internet.

-Orlando, Florida – Jan.
-22, 2021 – Locast, America’s only nonprofit, free, local broadcast TV digital translator streaming service, is delivering more than 70 local TV channels via the internet – for free – to more than 4 million residents living in the greater Orlando TV market in central Florida, starting today.
-It’s the fourth Florida market for Locast, joining Miami, Tampa Bay, and West Palm Beach.
+Charlotte, NC – Jan.
+22, 2021 – Locast, America’s only nonprofit, free, local broadcast TV digital translator streaming service, is delivering 45 local TV channels via the internet – for free – to the more than 3.2 million residents living in the greater Charlotte and Statesville TV market in North Carolina, starting today.

-For the first time, residents in Orlando and the surrounding cities and suburbs, including Daytona Beach and Melbourne, will be able to watch all of their local TV stations via the Internet on their phones, tablets, laptops, or streaming media devices.
-Locast provides a public service by giving access to important local news, storm coverage, emergency information, health and safety updates, election coverage, sports, and entertainment programming to internet-connected devices.
+For the first time, residents in Charlotte and its surrounding cities – including Statesville – will be able to watch all of their local TV stations via the Internet on their phones, tablets, laptops, or streaming media devices.
+Locast provides a public service by giving access to important local news, storm coverage, emergency information, COVID health and safety updates, election coverage, sports, and entertainment programming to internet-connected devices.
 Through its local TV channel service, Locast offers this Sunday’s pro-football conference playoff games.

 Locast was started by consumer advocate David Goodfriend, a Washington, D.C.-based attorney who founded the nonprofit advocacy organization, Sports Fans Coalition, in 2009 and fought the NFL and large media companies by petitioning the FCC to end the 40-year-old, anti-fan Sports Blackout Rule.
 Sports Fans Coalition won in 2014 when the FCC voted unanimously to end the practice, giving fans greater access to watch their local football team.
 Goodfriend founded Locast in 2018.

 Locast has more than 2.3 million registered users nationwide in 28 markets – large and small – reaching nearly half of the U.S. population.
-In 2020, Locast added more than 1 million users, making it one of the fastest-growing live TV streaming services and was named 2020’s most improved streaming service by TechHive.
+In 2020, Locast added more than 1 million users, making it one of the fastest-growing live TV streaming services and was named the 2020 most-improved streaming service by TechHive.
 Compared to most streaming services, which charge fees, Locast is free.